Overview of Clean Water Technologies for the Treatment of Domestic Onsite Wastewater

 In Suffolk County, some product options may be limited to a set number of installations because they are still in a pilot approval process.
 Many systems will be approved by the County for wider application once the initial pilot stage is passed successfully.
 We suggest you contact the manufacturers of any systems that appeal to you to find out the status of their products.
 The County will be keeping a list of accepted systems, but there will likely be constant updates during the next couple of years as the program becomes established.
-The County has applied for funding to help subsidize upgrades by early adaptors, hopefully starting in 2017.
+For updated information on technologies allowed by the County visit www.reclaimourwater.info.
 The listing of technologies here does not guarantee approval for use by the County.
 It is an aid for property owners trying to understand options and suitability, either now or in the not-too-distant future.
 A permit from the County will be required before any system can be installed.

 What should you consider when upgrading your system?

 When you upgrade, you may be able to reuse portions of your existing system, depending upon what you have and its condition.
 For more information on older and current systems typically found in Suffolk County, click here.

 Generally systems will have similar characteristics based on their system type, but also look for subtle variations and exceptions.

 |General Type||Energy Use||Footprint||Maintenance||Power Outage|